fsufitch/linuxcord/README.md

 # linuxcord

-linuxcord is a user-space Discord launcher for Linux.
-It downloads the official Discord tarball, installs it under XDG directories, keeps host (the installed application on your machine) updates current, and launches Discord without needing system-level packages.
+linuxcord is a user-space Discord launcher/updater for Linux.
+It installs Discord into your XDG data directory, manages a versioned `current` symlink, and launches Discord without needing system-level packages.

-## Features
+## What it does
-- Installs Discord from the official tar.gz into user directories.
+- Resolves the latest Discord build from the official update API, falling back to the redirected tarball URL if the API is unavailable.
-- Checks for host updates on each run and upgrades if needed.
-- Desktop entry installation for desktop environments.
-- Pure-Python API plus Click-based CLI.
+- Downloads and safely extracts the official Discord tarball into a versioned directory under `$XDG_DATA_HOME/linuxcord/versions/`.
+- Copies the Discord icon into the data directory, writes a FreeDesktop desktop entry that calls `linuxcord run`, and symlinks it into your applications directory.
+- Maintains a file lock in the XDG runtime directory (or state directory) to avoid concurrent installs/updates.
+- Prunes old installs after a successful update, keeping only the active version unless a `NO_PRUNING` file is present.
-- Configurable download and updates endpoints for testing.
+- Provides both a Python API and a Click-based CLI for automation.

 ## Installation
 Install via `pipx` directly from the repository: